-Each summer, the MRC London Institute of Medical Sciences (LMS) offers five undergraduate students a chance to delve into the world of research, and one the chance to explore science communication.
+Each summer, the MRC Laboratory of Medical Sciences (LMS) offers five undergraduate students a chance to delve into the world of research, and one the chance to explore science communication.

 Despite the COVID-19 pandemic, the Grants, Engagement and Communications (GECo) team opened their doors, virtually, for a science communication Intern this summer.
 The student who took up the role was Lauren Green from the University of Southampton.